WW2 ARP MURAL on the ARMOURY

 Mural Survey – location and design

-Consultation will be done primarily through a survey of views, both online and using paper forms.
-The big questions are – which wall(s) do we want the mural on?
+Consultation was done primarily through a survey of views, both online and using paper forms.
+The big questions were – which wall(s) do we want the mural on?
 Do we want it in black and white, sepia or in colour?
 Do we want several discrete images or one big image or a big image with different parts (like the existing mural)?
-We could even have a small image on each wall, as if they were “windows” into the building as it was 80 years ago.

-To give us your views, please complete the survey form here.
-Paper survey forms are available from Art et Facts at 19 Roseburn Terrace or at our local screening.
-The survey will close on the 12th June and the results will be published here on the 14th June on the FoRP website, on our Facebook page, at the workshop and at the Murrayfield Community Council meeting on the 25th June.
+The survey ran from 19th April and closed on the 12th June and the results were published on the 14th June on the FoRP website, on our Facebook page, at the workshop and at the Murrayfield Community Council meeting on the 25th June.